SAP-samples/teched2023-XP265/exercises/ex4/README.md

-# Exercise 4 - Identity Provisioning Operations - Manage Transformations
+# Exercise 4 - Identity Provisioning Operations

 In this exercise, we will learn about the various Operations available in the Identity Provisioing service.
+We will start by understanding what are the transformations.

 **Transformations**
 For every system supported by the Identity Provisioning service, there is an initial (default) transformation logic that converts the system specific JSON representation of the entities from/to one common JSON.
 This default transformation is visible on the Transformations tab when you create a new system, after saving it.